-U.S. law defines human trafficking as the use of force, fraud, or coercion to compel a person into commercial sex acts or labor or services against his or her will.
+U.S. law defines human trafficking as the use of force, fraud, or coercion to compel a person into commercial sex acts or labor against his or her will.
 The one exception involves minors and commercial sex.
 Inducing a minor into commercial sex is considered human trafficking regardless of the presence of force, fraud or coercion.

 The Action-Means-Purpose (AMP) Model can be helpful in understanding the federal law.
 Human trafficking occurs when a perpetrator, often referred to as a trafficker, takes an Action, and then employs the Means of force, fraud or coercion for the Purpose of compelling the victim to provide commercial sex acts or labor or services.
 At a minimum, one element from each column must be present to establish a potential situation of human trafficking.